Lauretta Bender: Personal life

-Bender met Paul Schilder M.D., Ph.D.
-(1886–1940) at Johns Hopkins Hospital while writing a publication with him.
+Bender met Paul Schilder M.D., PhD (1886–1940) at Johns Hopkins Hospital while writing a publication with him.
 Schilder was a psychoanalyst from Vienna at the same time as famous psychoanalyst Sigmund Freud.
 While working together, Bender and Schilder fell in love.
 Schilder was already married and eleven years older than Bender.
 In 1930 Bender moved to New York with Schilder.
 They were married in 1936 after Schilder was divorced.
 Bender and Schilder had three children together before Schilder was hit by a car and killed.
 After his death, Bender continued to translate and publish his work.
-Bender did not remarry until the age of 70 to Henry B. Parkes, Ph.D.
+Bender did not remarry until the age of 70 to Henry B. Parkes, PhD.
 Parkes was a history professor at New York University.
 He died in 1973, five years after their marriage.

 Career

 Bender began working at Bellevue Hospital in 1930 after she relocated there with Schilder.
-In 1934 she was awarded the position of senior psychiatrist at the Children's Psychiatric Division in 1934.
-She was in this position for 21 years.
-Bender was not trained as a psychologist even though her work is used in psychology today.
-She was a psychiatrist and neuropathologist.
+She was awarded the position of senior psychiatrist at the Children's Psychiatric Division in 1934, and remained in the position for 21 years.
+Though her work is used in psychology today, Bender was a psychiatrist and neuropathologist.
 Most of her work was in diagnosing mental disorders in children.
 She occasionally worked with certain therapies and used these in her diagnoses.
 Most of her work involved abandoned children or children whose parents felt that there was something wrong with their child.
 During the Golden Age of comic books in the post-war period of the 1940s and 1950s, she worked as an advisor of National Comics (now DC Comics) earning $150 per month.
-In 1954, she testified on National Comics behalf to defend the industry as a medical expert of children.
+In 1954, she testified on behalf of National Comics to defend the industry as a medical expert on children.
+She also served as the head of the children's psychiatric service at Bellevue Hospital for 21 years starting in 1934.
+In 1954, she testified at the Senate Subcommittee of Juvenile Delinquency hearings on the effects of crime and horror comic books as a medical expert for National Comics with a job as an advisor for the company.